foranetworks/protocol/core/core.md

 Now that we've defined the terms of the Fora protocol, we can describe how the members of the community are meant to interact with each other.

-members send messages to the community by sending an ActivityPub message signed with the private key that is associated with their public key. members must also include a sequence in their message along with the hash of the previous message to ensure consistent ordering and to detect any dropped messages.
+Members send messages to the community by sending an ActivityPub message signed with the private key that is associated with their public key.
+Members must also include a sequence in their message along with the hash of the previous message to ensure consistent ordering and to detect any dropped messages.

-If the member is a Light member must then send this message to a Host of their choice.
-If the member is a Host, they simply propogate their message to the rest of their peers.
+If the member is a Light User, they must then send this message to a Host of their choice.
+If the member is a Host, they simply propagate their message to the rest of their peers.

 Any Host receiving a message must first check that the member it is coming from is a valid member of the community (ie accepted and not banned), and then verify that the signature is valid, and that the content is valid and not banned.
 If all these checks pass, the Host will apply the message to modify its own internal state and then gossip the message to the rest of its peers.

 Hosts themselves will have access to the full state of the community, subject to liveness constraints.
-However, Light members must query a Host in order to get the relevant parts of the community state.
+However, Light Users must query a Host in order to get the relevant parts of the community state.
 At any given point, a Host may not have access to the latest community state.
-If this is the case, the Light member may query other Hosts to fill in the missing information, or they may wait for the Host to query this information itself and update the Light member's feed.
+If this is the case, the Light User may query other Hosts to fill in the missing information, or they may wait for the Host to query this information itself and update the Light User's feed.

 Missing information from other members will be sometimes be detectable if there are missing sequences in the member's message history.
 If this is the case, then Hosts can query for the missing information if it indeed exists.
-Since malicious members may intentionally create missing sequences, Hosts and Light member implementations should not make the assumption that this message actually exists.
+Since malicious members may intentionally create missing sequences, Hosts and Light User implementations should not make the assumption that this message actually exists.

-Messages cannot be forged since all messages accepted by Hosts and Light members must include the signature that comes from the sending member.
+Messages cannot be forged since all messages accepted by Hosts and Light Users must include the signature that comes from the sending member.

-Thus, Hosts and Light members can send ActivityPub messages to the community and receive ActivityPub feeds over a decentralized gossip network with no loss of integrity and eventual consistency subject to liveness constraints.
+Thus, Hosts and Light Users can send ActivityPub messages to the community and receive ActivityPub feeds over a decentralized gossip network with no loss of integrity and eventual consistency subject to liveness constraints.

 ## Community Governance